 State of Alabama Certification Program for Hot Mix Asphalt Technicians

-Radiation Safety, Roadway Technology and Asphalt Level I – Laboratory Technician
+Radiation Safety, and Asphalt Level I – Laboratory Technician

-Please Contact NCAT-Auburn – Contact Don Watson (334-844-6228) at National Center for Asphalt Technology (NCAT) for course details.
+Please Contact NCAT-Auburn – Contact Travis Walbeck (334-844-6228) at National Center for Asphalt Technology (NCAT) for course details.

 Please Contact the AAPA Office (334-834-5314) for Course Details.

-- Roadway Technology: Training consists of 2 to 3 day classroom and laboratory sessions.
+Roadway Technician: Training consists of 1 day classroom session.
 Technician must have successfully completed the Radiation Safety course.
 The technician must demonstrate the ability to operate a nuclear density gauge and be capable of performing thin layer gauge calibrations under the supervision of a certified Level II technician.
 The technician must also understand Asphalt Pavement construction, delivery, placement and compaction of asphalt mixtures, and random sampling and computation of pay factors used for asphalt pavements.

 Asphalt Level I – Laboratory Technician:Licensing by the State Health Department to operate nuclear gauges (Radiation Safety) and Aggregate Technician certification are prerequisites for Level I training.
 Level I training consists of 5 days of classroom and laboratory training covering sampling, testing, and analysis of HMA specimens.
 The technician must properly perform HMA testing in the presence of a qualified evaluator and/or instructor approved by the Department of Transportation and pass a written examination administered by the Department of Transportation.